 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

 Edwards RG (1980) Conception in the Human Female.
 Academic Press, New York.

 Johnson, M.H., Everitt, B. J. (2007) Essential reproduction – 6th ed.
 Published by Blackwell Publishing.
 Library of Congress Cataloging-in-Publication Data.

 Kozlovsky P, Gefen A. Sperm penetration to the zona pellucida of an oocyte: a computational model incorporating acrosome reaction.
 Comput Methods Biomech Biomed Engin.
 2013 Oct;16(10):1106-11.

 Veeck L.L., 1999.
 An Atlas of Human Gametes and Conceptuses.
 The Parthenon Publishing Group, New York and London.

-FAQs from users: 'Is "conception" the same as "fertilization"?', 'Where does fertilization usually take place?', 'How long after intercourse does conception occur?', 'Can you combine two female eggs for fertilization?', 'How is three parent fertilization performed?' and 'What is post-mortem fertilization?'.
+FAQs from users: 'How do you know if fertilization in the laboratory has taken place?', 'Is "conception" the same as "fertilization"?', 'Where does fertilization usually take place?', 'How long after intercourse does conception occur?', 'Can you combine two female eggs for fertilization?', 'How is three parent fertilization performed?' and 'What is post-mortem fertilization?'.